Can dynamical synapses produce true self-organized criticality?: Results

 The stationary time series for $\sigma(t,N)$ presents fluctuations around an average value $\sigma^*(N)$, with standard deviation $\Delta^*(N)$.
 The stationary distribution $P^*(\sigma,N)$ is roughly Gaussian (Fig.~\ref{P(sig)_vs_sig}) with the large-$N$ scaling $\sigma^*(N) = \sigma_c + C_\sigma/N$, with the critical point $\sigma_c=1$ (see Eq.~(\ref{sigma_dependence})).
 The most important result is that it tends to a delta function, with $\Delta^*(N) \propto N^{-1/4}$, see inset of Fig.~\ref{P(sig)_vs_sig}.

 In the stationary state, the model is therefore conservative on average, in the sense that it conserves the average number of active sites.
 In other words, its time-averaged branching ratio $\sigma^*(N)$ is critical for large enough $N$.
-Results for the quenched case are very similar, the main diference being that the system converges to $\sigma_c\approx 1.1$ instead of $\sigma_c= 1.0$.
-This can be understood in light of recent results which have clarified that a more general condition for criticality is $\lambda=1$, where $\lambda$ is the largest eigenvalue of $\{P_{ij}\}$~\cite{Larremore11a}.
-On the one hand, for the annealed model the absence of correlations imply $\lambda = \sigma$~\cite{Larremore11a} (in a more general scenario, however, obtaining an analytical expression for $\lambda$ is usually not possible).
-On the other hand, for the quenched model correlations lead to $\sigma > \lambda$.
-Although simulations yield $\sigma^* > 1$, the eigenvalue fluctuates around the correct value, $\lambda \approx 1$.
-This more complicated case will be detailed in a subsequent paper.

-In Fig.~\ref{rho_vs_sig} we present theoretical (Eq.~(\ref{rho_fcao_sig})) and simulation results for the annealed case.
+In Fig.~\ref{rho_vs_sig} we present theoretical (Eq.~(\ref{rho_fcao_sig})) and simulation results for the annealed model.
+To show the supercritical regime, we used large values for $\epsilon$ given a finite $N$ in order to produce $\rho^*(N) > 0$.
 From this figure it is clear that the synaptic dynamics induces the system to lie at the critical point of an absorbing continuous phase transition~\cite{Munoz99, Dickman00}.
-This is an important feature, not present in the Levina {\it et al.} model \cite{Bonachela10}.
+This is an important feature, not present in the LHG model, as extensively discussed by Bonachela and Mu\~noz~\cite{Bonachela10}.

 The main characteristic of our model is that if we plot $\sigma^*(N,p)$ versus a parameter $p$ (for example, $\epsilon$, $A$ or $u$), not only $\sigma^*(N,p)$ tends to $\sigma_c$, but also the parametric derivative $d\sigma^*(N,p)/dp$ tends to zero as $N$ increases.
-This means that a plateau appears around the critical point, so that the parametric dependence (also for the others parameters) vanishes for large $N$.
+This means that a plateau appears around the critical point, so that the parametric dependence (for all parameters) vanishes for large $N$.
+This can be seen explicitly in the mean field equations, where, for any parameter $p$, we have:

+for some $p>p_{min}$.
 For example, the emergence of a parametric plateau for $\epsilon$ can be seen in Fig.~\ref{sig_vs_eps_teo+sim} (notice the logarithmic scale for $\epsilon$).
 The same behavior can be observed for parameters $A$ and $u$.

-To obtain a precise scaling of critical avalanches for increasing $N$, one needs to use a fine-tuned scaling of the parameters.
-For example, with other parameters fixed, the choice $\epsilon = \epsilon_c N^{1/3}$ leads to the correct scaling of the accumulated avalanche size distribution size distribution: $P_{ac}(s)s^{1/2} = f(s/s_0(N))$, where the cutoff scales as $s_0 \sim N^{3/4}$ and $P_{ac}(s)$ is defined as $\int_s^\infty P(x)dx$ (see Fig.~\ref{ava_N}).
-To which extent this fine tuning implies that our system is a SOqC model according to Bonachela {\it et al.} \cite{Bonachela09, Bonachela10} is discussed below.
+The avalanche finite-size scaling, however, is somewhat problematic, as also observed in other non-conservative models~\cite{Bonachela09, Bonachela10}.
+To obtain a precise scaling of critical avalanches for finite $N$, one needs to tune the parameters.
+For example, with other parameters fixed, the choice